-(1) the seminar requires class participation, stimulated by readings; only one unexcused absence is allowed (excused absences include documented emergency situations and absences authorized beforehand); second unexcused absence drops grade one value, i.e., A>A-, A->B+, and third two values, A>B+); (2) each student will provide 1-2 readings for class discussion, which they will moderate with the instructor during the first hour of class; (3) class presentation (read text and/or powerpoint) followed by discussion (additional reading may be required); (4) a final paper or poster-like product (15-20 pages of text; use AAA style guide); paper or poster due by Friday, 12/10 at 5:00 pm in my department mailbox.
+(1) the seminar requires class participation, stimulated by readings; only one unexcused absence is allowed (excused absences include documented emergency situations and absences authorized beforehand); second unexcused absence drops grade one value, i.e., A>A-, A->B+, and third two values, A>B+); (2) presentation 1 class presentation followed by discussion (additional readings may be suggested) on the individual thinker/school of thought they are addressing and a final paper or poster-like product (15-20 pages of text; use AAA style guide); paper or poster due by one week after last meeting.

-Course grade is based on moderated discussion (10%), presentation (20%) and final product (70%); unexcused absences or materials not submitted can reduce the grade, as noted above.
-Materials will be graded on scale of 1-5, whereby 5 = A, 4 = A-, 3 = B+, 2 = B, and 1 = B-, based on following: articulate, robust, relevant, mechanically sound.
-Any person who achieves an overall grade below a B- will be given an incomplete and consulted regarding requirements to bring grade into acceptable graduate range (B and above).
+Course grade is based on participation (10%), moderated discussion (10%), presentations (30%) and final product (50%); unexcused absences or materials not submitted can reduce the grade, as noted above.
+Materials will be graded based on following: articulate, robust, relevant, and mechanically sound.